cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/centralized_policies/application_aware_routing.md

 # Traffic Data - Application Aware Routing

-Application Aware Routing Definition define the matching conditions and Actions to configure Application Aware Routing
+Application Aware Routing Definitions configure sequences of match-action pairs for dynamic traffic steering based on path characteristics of the data plane tunnels.

 {{ doc_gen }}

 ### Examples

+Example-1: This example demonstrates how to configure Application Aware Routing policy, which matching traffic based on Application Group (VOICE-APPS and BUSINESS-APPS, etc) and as an actions applying target SLA classes together with preferred color (or color group) with option of fallback to the best path (transport) in case SLA is not met.
+Each sequence has counter enabled.

 ```yaml
 sdwan: